The article is under Residential Services

 Local solar projects help LADWP to meet renewable energy targets and reduce the carbon footprint created by fossil fuel-burning power plants.
 Solar also brings economic benefits for LA as a catalyst for creating jobs and stimulating the green economy.
 Local solar projects also support the reliability of LADWP’s power grid.
 They are considered “distributed generation” and function as mini power plants that generate energy right where it is used.

-SRP is designed to expand access to solar participation for qualified LADWP residential customers who otherwise may not be able to participate in solar because of the high cost of installing panels.
-The program launched in early 2017 and was revised to expand the program's scope and eligibility in May 2019.
+Solar Rooftops is designed to expand access to solar participation for qualified LADWP residential customers who otherwise may not be able to participate in solar due to the high cost of installing panels.
+Participation in Solar Rooftops also enables customers to help LADWP modernize its grid and support the creation of a cleaner Los Angeles.

 Shared Solar enables residential customers living in multifamily dwellings (apartments, condominiums, duplexes) to fix a portion of their electric bill against rising utility costs for 10 years, as well as support renewable energy, help create local jobs, help reduce the carbon footprint of LADWP’s generation portfolio and lessen the impact of global warming.